Do you know whose road you’re on?

 Or maybe the roads are just filthy.
 What governmental entity has let the debris gather?
 Who knows?
 But shouldn’t you care about this kind of thing, especially when it comes time to vote for county commissioners, mayors or governors?

-Roads are a particularly good example of a phenomenon that we think stands in the way of the citizenry’s ability to deal with, or even have trust in, government: On all sorts of levels, people simply don’t know what government does what, with the exception of the military.
-We don’t believe anyone is confused enough to think that Minneapolis has the capacity to send troops to the Middle East.
+Roads are a particularly good example of a phenomenon that we think stands in the way of the citizenry’s ability to deal with, or even have trust in, government: On all sorts of levels, people simply don’t know what government does what, with just a handful of exceptions.
+We don’t believe, for example, anyone is confused enough to think that Minneapolis has the capacity to send troops overseas.

 Then there are the social services government provides.
 We’ve had any number of casual conversations with friends, who don’t work in government, and believe that Medicaid is entirely paid for by the federal government.
-But, of course, it’s shared by states and the feds (and in New York City, by the city, too).
-Our, albeit fragmentary, empirical evidence startles us, given all the attention that’s been paid for the Affordable Care Act.
-If you don’t know who’s paying the bills, how can you possibly think through the issues involved with American health care, which pop up in the press relentlessly.
+But, of course, it’s shared by states and the feds, and in New York City, by the city, too.
+(For that matter many people don't even understand the difference between Medicaid and federally supported Medicare.)
+But if you don’t know who’s paying the bills, how can you possibly think through the issues involved with American health care, which pop up in the press relentlessly.

 So here we have a modest proposal.
 Wouldn’t it be cool if any visible sign of government work were labeled with the origin of its funding?
 So, the snow truck would have a sign on the side saying, “Your streets are being kept clear through city tax dollars.”
 Or, “this jail is making life safer for you, courtesy of your county.”
 We know that’ll never happen.
 But we like the idea.
 Do you?